LoSk-p/hikkikomory-tamagotchi/README.md

 ### Pairing Mode

-After setting the WiFi credentials, Hikkikomory will enter pairing mode.
+After setting the WiFi credentials, Hikikomori will enter pairing mode.
 This allows you to connect it to Zigbee2MQTT.
 Follow the specific Zigbee2MQTT instructions to complete the pairing process.

 ### Operation

 **Identify Button in Home Assistant**:

-Pressing the identify button will increase the happiness level of Hikkikomory.
+Pressing the identify button will increase the happiness level of Hikikomori.

 **Left Button on ESP**:

-- Short Press: Toggles Hikkikomory between sleep mode and wake mode.
+- Short Press: Toggles Hikikomori between sleep mode and wake mode.
-- Long Press: Resets Hikkikomory to its default settings.
+- Long Press: Resets Hikikomori to its default settings.